Outdoor living terrace with artificial grass & landscaping in Jávea, Costa Blanca, Spain

 Frequently Asked Questions

-Can I use a artificial grass & landscaping on my terrace in Jávea?
+Do I need a licence for artificial grass & landscaping in Jávea?

 James WhitfieldJW'" />